MAntoshchuk/obrii-webpage/void_vanguard/privacy_policy.md

 * Remove your account from our systems
 * Prevent recovery of your game state in the future

-For any questions about our data practices or deletion requests, please contact us at privacy@stellarnexusgames.com.
+For any questions about our data practices or deletion requests, please contact us at mykyta.antoshchuk@obrii.eu.

 ## Third-Party Services
 Void Vanguard: Elite Squad uses third-party services for advertising, analytics, and other functions.
 These services may collect data as described in their respective privacy policies.